shoz-f/tfl_interp/README.md

 ## Installation
 This module is designed for Poncho-style.
 Therefore, it cannot be installed by adding this module to your project's dependency list.
 Follow the steps below to install.

-Download `TflInterp` to a directory of your choice.
+Download `tfl_interp` to a directory of your choice.
 I recommend that you put it in the same hierarchy as your Deep Learning project directory.

 ```shell
 $ cd parent-of-your-project
 $ git clone https://github.com/shoz-f/tfl_interp.git
 ```

-Then you need to download the file set of Google Tensorflow and build `tfl_intep` executable (extended command called by Elixir) into ./priv.
+Then you need to download the file set of Google Tensorflow and build `tfl_intep` executable (Port extended called by Elixir) into ./priv.

-Don't worry.
-The mix_cmake utility will help you.
+Don't worry, `mix_cmake` utility will help you.

 ```shell
 $ cd tfl_interp